ibelab/tatiana-android-app/README.md

 At the same time, up to eight active statements can be made.

-Submission of applications may be limite
+Submission of applications may be limited.